 As you might expect, opportunities to earn and advance as a veterinary assistant are somewhat limited compared to roles that require a higher level of education.
 While the average annual pay for veterinary assistants hovers around $28,500, jobs in this field are anticipated to grow at a much-faster-than-average rate of 19% over the next decade.

 What is a veterinary technician?

-In contrast, veterinary technicians are credentialed professionals who provide nursing care to animals under the direction of a licensed veterinarian.
-Like veterinarians, veterinary technicians are trained to work with many different animal species.
+By contrast, veterinary technicians are credentialed professionals who provide nursing care to animals under the direction of a licensed veterinarian.
+Like veterinarians, veterinary technicians are trained to work with animals and people.
 In fact, licensed veterinary technicians are qualified to do nearly all the same things as a veterinarian, short of making diagnoses, prescribing medication and performing surgery.
 Typical job duties for a vet tech include everything from performing lab tests and taking X-rays to administering anesthesia and providing emergency first aid.

 Though the bar to become a veterinary technician is a bit higher than it is for veterinary assistants, the payoff is clear.
 The U.S. Bureau of Labor Statistics predicts that veterinary technicians will enjoy the same 10-year job outlook as veterinary assistants, but with a significantly higher annual wage of $35,320.